Mengwei-Xu/Can-verify/README.md

 ## Description

-This git repository is the extension of the original CANverify (in https://zenodo.org/records/8282684) to suppor the reasoning of uncertain beliefs through epistemic states.
+This git repository is the extension of the original [CAN-verify](https://zenodo.org/records/8282684) to support the reasoning of uncertain beliefs through epistemic states.

 If you have any question installing it or question, please send the email to corresponding author to mengwei.xu@newcastle.ac.uk.